-Snow tubing is a thrilling winter activity that is a perfect alternative for non-skiers.
+Snow tubing in New England is a thrilling winter activity that is a perfect alternative for non-skiers.
 Want to try snow tubing with your family?
-Head to the Ski Butternut Tubing Center in the Berkshires of western Massachusetts for a fun-for-all-ages snow tubing experience.
+One of the best places to head for a fun-for-all-ages snow tubing experience is the fourteen-lane Ski Butternut Tubing Center in the Berkshires of western Massachusetts.

-These tips for your snow tubing outing will help you get the most out of riding the eight-lane hill at Ski Butternut.
+These tips for your outing will help you get the most out of riding the snow tubing hill at Ski Butternut.

-2. Arrive Early: Ski Butternut's tubing facility opens at 10 a.m. on most weekends and holidays and at 5 p.m. on Friday nights.
-We visited on a fair weather Saturday, and when we arrived at 11:30 a.m., not only was it difficult to find parking near the Tubing Center, there were no snow tubes available.
-Lines to obtain tubes were even longer when we left at 2:30 p.m.
+- Arrive Early: Ski Butternut's tubing facility opens at 10 a.m. on most weekends and holidays and at 5 p.m. on Friday nights.
+By 11:30 a.m. on weekends and holidays, it can already be difficult to find parking near the Tubing Center, and you may have to wait for a snow tube.
+Lines to obtain tubes can be even longer by mid-afternoon.

-3. Get Your Tube First: We joined many other visitors in making the mistake of queuing up at the ticket window, where we expected snow tubers would return their tubes as their two-hour time slots expired.
-Wrong.
+- Get Your Tube First: Don't make the mistake of queuing up at the ticket window before you snag a tube.
 On busy days, you need to be aggressive on arrival and wait at the bottom of the tubing hill to get your hands on snow tubes as they become available.

-5. Consider a Helmet: While helmets are not required, they may be a good idea, especially for younger children.
+- Consider a Helmet: While helmets are not required, they may be a good idea, especially for younger children.
 While there are no formal age requirements for snow tubing at Butternut, children must be able to comfortably and safely ride in their own tubes: They are not allowed to ride on a parent or other adult's lap.
-We brought our seven-year-old daughter's bicycle helmet along just in case but didn't feel she needed to wear it once we saw the facility.
-During our two-hour session, we didn't observe any wipeouts or dangerous activity.
+Bring children's bicycle helmets along just in case you feel concerned.
+Wipeouts and dangerous activities are not common.
 You know your children best, however, and might want to consider a helmet, particularly for their first tubing experience.

-7. Bring Cash: You can use a credit card to pay for your tubing tickets ($20 per person for a two-hour session as of 2018/$25 on holiday weekends), but it's still a good idea to have a few bucks on you.
+- Bring Cash: You can use a credit card to pay for your tubing tickets ($25 per person for a two-hour session as of 2019/$15 for three hours on non-holiday Friday nights), but it's still a good idea to have a few bucks on you.
 There's no place near the Tubing Center at Ski Butternut to duck inside and warm up, so when your kids start clamoring for hot cocoa and snacks, which are sold at the ticketing building, you'll want to be able to pull out a few dollars.

-9. Hold On to Your Tube: When you reach the top of the tubing hill, place your tube's tow strap inside the tube, then be sure to hold onto the handles as you push off.
-At Ski Butternut, we were really impressed by how well visitors respected the rules, particularly waiting in line and allowing the person in front to reach the bottom of the hill before starting out.
+- Hold On to Your Tube: When you reach the top of the tubing hill, place your tube's tow strap inside the tube, then be sure to hold onto the handles as you push off.
+In general, visitors respect the rules, particularly waiting in line and allowing the person in front to reach the bottom of the hill before starting out.
 You also need to hold onto your tube between runs: Don't walk away from it, even for a moment, or someone who's been waiting for a tube is likely to grab it.

-10. Go Faster: My first run down the tubing hill took my breath away, but after that initial exhilaration, the experience was sheer fun: not scary at all.
+- Go Faster: Your first run down the tubing hill may take your breath away, but after that initial exhilaration, the experience is sheer fun: not scary at all.
 If you're an adrenaline junkie, you'll find that the lanes in the shade to the far left of the hill as you look up are fastest.
 And here's another speed tip: Lift your bottom up out of your tube, and you'll have more momentum.